Irrational-Encoding-Wizardry/descale/README.md

 # Descale

-VapourSynth plugin to undo upscaling.
+Video/Image filter to undo upscaling.

+Includes a VapourSynth and Avisynth+ plugin

 ## Usage

-The plugin itself supports every constant input format.
+The VapourSynth plugin itself supports every constant input format.
 If the format is subsampled, left-aligned chroma planes are always assumed.
 The included python wrapper, contrary to using the plugin directly, doesn't descale the chroma planes but scales them normally with `Spline36`.

 ```